Taiji Quan (Tai Chi Chuan)

 WHAT IS TAIJI QUAN?

-Taiji Quan (aka: Tai Chi Chuan) translates as the "Supreme Ultimate Fist or
+Taiji Quan (aka: Tai Chi Chuan) translates as the "Supreme Ultimate

-Arts, according to Grandmaster William C.C.
+Chinese Martial Arts, according to Grandmaster William C.C.
 Chen.

-Grandmaster Chen states in Body Mechanics 1973, that "Originally Tai Chi
+Grandmaster Chen states in Body Mechanics 1973, that "Originally Tai

-actual fighting, a master of Tai Chi Chuan could make his body as soft as
+control.
+During actual fighting, a master of Tai Chi Chuan could make

-cotton, but at the instant of delivering a punch, suddenly become as hard as
+his body as soft as cotton, but at the instant of delivering a punch,

-steel.
-One moment he was as motionless as a mountain, the next as swift as
+as a mountain, the next as swift as ocean tides.
+Achieving such

-ocean tides.
-Achieving such unpredictable, alternate changes of dynamics
+unpredictable, alternate changes of dynamics can lead to the highest

-can lead to the highest level of martial tactics, whether in competitions among
+level of martial tactics, whether in competitions among masters or for

-masters or for self-defense against muggers and similar street attackers."
+self-defense against muggers and similar street attackers."

 Taiji Quan is a Qigong set.
 It was actually designed to be an advanced

 Qigong set with many applications.
-For more information on Qigong click the
+For more information on Qigong

-Qigong tab to the left.
+click the Qigong tab to the left.

 What are some of the Benefits?